Milken Institute: Milken Center for Advancing the American Dream

 In September 2025, Milken opened the Milken Center for Advancing the American Dream (MCAAD) in Washington, D.C., combining five buildings on 15th Street next to the White House.
 An interactive museum, MCAAD's exhibits and galleries feature artists, entrepreneurs, and innovators in health and education, among others.
 The museum also highlights the U.S. financial system.

+In 2026, MCAAD was named one of USA Today's "10 Best New Museums."
+The museum also partners with major companies such as Home Depot.